Leave, out of office and sickness

 ChurchSuite's 'Leave' functionality is part of the Calendar module only and is not accessible from any other part of the ChurchSuite ecosystem.
 Leave is shown on the module's Calendar to help users with event planning and help key staff avoid clashing leave requests. iCal feeds for user leave are also available - see the related article Subscribing to an iCal feed of events, bookings and leave.

-Line managers can be designated to each user's Leave Setup and they are notified when leave is added.
-If leave approval is enabled on a Leave Setup, line managers and Administrators can approve or decline (with a reason) pending leave requests, which will send an approval response back to the user.
+Line managers can be designated to each user's Leave Setup, and they are notified when leave is added.
+If leave approval is enabled on a Leave Setup, line managers can approve or decline (with a reason) pending leave requests, which will send an approval response back to the user.
 Approved leave can be later declined and vice versa.
-When leave is edited, the user and Line Manager(s) (minus the person who took the action) are notified.
-Similarly, if a user chooses to edit leave that has already been approved/declined, line managers will be notified of the leave request as if it was being added as a new request.
+When leave is edited, the user and Line Managers (minus the person who took the action) are notified.
+Similarly, if a user chooses to edit leave that has already been approved/declined, line managers will be notified of the leave request as if it were being added as a new request.

 Access to the Leave Setup section is only available to Calendar module users who have at least Write permissions for the module and to Administrators.
-However, it's possible to further restrict Leave Setup access to one or more User Groups so that Calendar module users are unable to access the Leave Setup section if they are not User Group members.
+However, it's possible to further restrict Leave Setup access to one or more User Groups so that Calendar module users who are not User Group members cannot access the Leave Setup section.

 A user with Use permissions for the Calendar module will be able to view/add/edit/delete their own leave; a user with at least Write permissions (inc. Administrators) will be able to view/add/edit/delete leave for any user (subject to their site permissions).